from fastcore.test import test_fail,test_eqCore API

 How to use

 The simplest way to use safecmd is to call safe_run() with a bash command string.
 This function validates the command against the built-in allowlist and executes it if safe, returning the combined stdout/stderr output as a string.
 If the command fails, it raises an IOError.
-If the command or operators aren’t allowed, it raises either DisallowedCmd or DisallowedOps.
+If the command or destinations aren’t allowed, it raises either DisallowedCmd or DisallowedDest.

 For example: safe_run('ls -la | grep py') will execute and return the filtered directory listing, while safe_run('rm -rf /') will raise a DisallowedCmd exception before anything dangerous happens.

 The module comes with a predefined set of safe commands.
 This includes common read-only utilities like cat, grep, ls, diff, builtins like cd, export, [, and true, as well as safe git subcommands like git log, git status, and git diff.
-The find command is included with a denied list that blocks dangerous flags like -exec and -delete.
+Commands like find have exec flags configured so that find . -exec ls passes but find . -exec rm fails.
+Commands like curl have dest flags so curl -o /tmp/file passes but writing to disallowed paths fails.

 API